v1.0.0 · Open Source · MIT License

 Aggregation + Storage

-Results are aggregated into a full EvaluationResult with percentile stats and persisted to SQLite for future comparison.
+Results are aggregated into a full EvaluationResult with percentile statistics and persisted to SQLite automatically.

 Quick Start